Canajoharie, NY – Beech-Nut says it will not spend for the multimillion-dollar asbestos clean up at its former plant in...

 Any time your body reveals signs of sickness, it is best not to ignore it.
 Mesothelioma symptoms can disguise themselves as symptoms of alternate diseases.
 This is particularly true if you have a history of asbestos exposure and are experiencing symptoms such as trouble breathing, stomach discomfort or chest discomfort, which could point to mesothelioma cancer or another serious condition.
 These symptoms are similar to mesothelioma symptoms, and as we all know mesothelioma symptoms should be taken very seriously.

-The very best thing to do in such cases is to start by talking with your family physician.
-Describe to your medical professional in as much detail as possible the symptoms you are experiencing, without leaving anything out.
-The more information your medical professional has, the better she or he can diagnose the problem or refer you to an expert.
+The very best thing to do in such cases is to talk with your family physician.
+Describe to your doctor l in as much detail as possible the symptoms you are experiencing, without leaving anything out.
+The more information your doctor has, the better she or he can diagnose the problem or refer you to an expert.

 If your physician believes you may have mesothelioma cancer, they will normally refer you to an oncologist, a type of physician who focuses on cancer diagnosis and treatment.
 (Because many mesothelioma cases affect the linings of the lungs, this is generally a thoracic oncologist.)
 Your oncologist will carry out a series of diagnostic tests, which may include imaging scans, blood tests, or biopsies to determine whether you have mesothelioma or another kind of cancer.
 Once a diagnosis is validated, the oncologist will work with you and your family physician to establish a treatment strategy.